creatando/pfcm/Pods/SwiftVideoBackground/README.md

 ## Example

-To view the included example `ExampleLogin`, simply run `pod install` to get the latest version of the `SwiftVideoBackground`, and then open the `ExampleLogin.xcworkspace and run on a compatible iPhone simulator or iOS device.
+To view the included example `ExampleLogin`, simply run `pod install` to get the latest version of the `SwiftVideoBackground`, and then open the `ExampleLogin.xcworkspace` and run on a compatible iPhone simulator or iOS device.

+Note: If you have used SwiftVideoBackground in your own app, please feel free to submit a PR to have a link of your app added to this section!

 ## License